Chygos/hackbio-cancer-internship/stage4/stage4_report/README.md

 __Feature Selection__

 - __Filtering:__ Statistically insignificant genes from DGE analysis (FDR > 0.05) were removed reducing the features to about 24,000 genes.
 - __Lasso Logistic Regression:__ A Lasso regression model was used to select features by applying a penalty which shrank unimportant features to exactly zero.
-A total of 91 genes were selected for modelling based on non-zero coefficient values (Fig 6).
+Genes with non-zero coefficient values were selected for modelling.

 __Modeling__